bio-tools/biotoolsDocs/curators_guide.rst

 *e.g.* **signalp**

 .. important:: The tool ID can only be set by bio.tools admin!

 .. note::
    - The ID is a URL-safe derivative of (often identical to) the tool name restricted to 12 characters maximum.
 Unreserved characters (uppercase and lowercase letters, decimal digits, hyphen, period, underscore, and tilde) are allowed.
 All other characters including reserved characters and other characters deemed unsafe are not allowed.
 Spaces can be preserved as underscore ("_").
    - The ID is used in the Tool Card URLs, *e.g.* https://bio.tools/tool/signalp

+- where possible, simply use the tool name
+- if (but only if) necessary, use '_' to delimit parts of names
+- **do not** truncate the name (in the middle of a word, or at all) if this renders the ID ugly or meaningless

 Topic